-This will be part of the negotiation of commercial terms with the developer.
-Further work in line with the 2017 Council resolutions will be undertaken to understand any upgrades required, what responsibilities the Council may have and ownership of the wharves.
+This will be part of the negotiation of commercial terms with the developer which will be presented to Council in October 2020.
+Further work in line with the 2017 Council resolutions will be undertaken to understand if any upgrades are required, what responsibilities the Council may have and ownership of the wharves.

-How much money is the Council contributing?
+How much money would the Council contribute if the development goes ahead?

 The Council's contribution to the estimated \$20 million joint infrastructure fund is capped at \$10 million.
 This was publicly debated and agreed upon by Councillors at its meeting on 27 September 2017.
-If the costs escalate the risk lies with the Developer not the Council.
+If the costs escalate the risk lies with the developer not the Council.